 The Department also utilizes a census reporting form for group homes and shelters to monitor the number and characteristics of children in congregate care placements.
 This information is used to further project potential recruitment opportunities so foster families are recruited to match the needs of the foster care population.
 The census reports include information on every child placed in each facility, as well as any information related to special populations in which the facility specializes.
-The two centralized DCS placement units utilize this information to identify family foster homes for the children.
-Additionally, this information is used to provide additional assistance with locating potential adoptive homes for the children in congregate care with a case plan of adoption.
+The two centralized DCS placement units continue to utilize this information to identify family foster homes for the children.
+Additionally, this information is used to provide assistance with locating potential adoptive homes for the children in congregate care with a case plan of adoption.
+The Foster and Adoption Recruitment Team monitors this group of children as well.
+A Kanban2 was created in January 2020, and implemented in February 2020 to document and monitor the efforts and outcomes.
+A member of the Foster and Adoption Recruitment Team, is designated to this role.
+During the period from January to June 2020, 22 of the 70 (31.4%) identified children moved out of congregate care settings to family like settings such as licensed foster homes and unlicensed kinship homes.
+One child reunified with their family during this time.
+Two (2) of the 70 identified children moved prior to the date of the report (January 13, 2020), and this information was later updated.
+Seven (7) of the 70 children (10%) of the children on this list moved into family-like settings that were located using the Match Meeting process, as well as Child Specific Recruitment (CSR) contracted services.

-Kinship caregivers, licensed foster parents, community resource providers, and others will continue to have the option to call a toll free line, the DCS Warm Line, which is staffed by a bilingual member of the Department who can answer or research their inquiries.
-The Warm Line receives around 200 calls per week, with needs ranging from families asking for assistance with completing forms, to families with questions about the Kinship Stipend.
-Calls to this line are answered Monday-Friday from 8am-5pm, and all voicemails are responded to the next working day.
-The Department responds to 100% of the voicemails that are left outside of business hours.
+Kinship caregivers, licensed foster parents, community resource providers, and others will continue to have the option to call a toll free line, the DCS Warm Line, which is staffed by two members of the Department, one of whom is bilingual, who can answer or research their inquiries.
+The Warm Line receives approximately 200 calls per week, with needs ranging from families asking for assistance with completing forms or needs for resources.
+Calls to this line are answered Monday through Friday, 8:00 a.m.to 5:00 p.m., and all voicemails receive a response by the next business day.
+The Department responds to 100 percent of the voicemails that are left outside of business hours.
+During the initial stages of the COVID-19 pandemic, the Warmline staff assisted families in obtaining approvals for virtual visitation for those who were sick or exposed to a COVID-19 positive individual, as well as those in high-risk categories.